By The Wyoming LLC Attorney TeamJun 14, 2022

-Even couples facing retirement should plan carefully but single retirees have no one to rely on but themselves for income, estate planning and security during retirement.
-Estate planning tips for single retirees include having a will, deciding on a power of attorney, considering a living will and making burial arrangements.
+Even couples facing retirement should plan carefully but single retirees have no one to rely on but themselves for income, estate planning, and security during retirement.
+Estate planning tips for single retirees include having a Will, deciding on a power of attorney, considering a Living Will, and making burial arrangements.

 Because a single retiree does not have a spouse to inherit their property, making a Last Will or Trust is essential to make sure that your estate is handled in the manner you desire.
 If a person dies without one, state intestate laws decide who will inherit the property of that person.
 In most cases, the majority is left to the spouse; however, when no spouse exists the property is divided among the closest relatives in various percentages.
-Single retirees should retain the services of an estate planning attorney who can assist them with the preparation of a will or trust.
+Single retirees should retain the services of an estate planning attorney who can assist them with the preparation of a Will or Trust.
 This ensures they control how their estate should be distributed.

 Hopefully, you will never require a probate litigator as they are usually only called in when things get heated.
 In addition to negotiating family disputes, probate litigators can be helpful when lawsuits are filed against decedents' estates.

 A Durable Power of Attorney allows a designated person to act on your behalf to conduct any business that you can legally do yourself.
-This includes, among other acts, buying and selling property in your name, mortgaging property, opening financial accounts and entering into contracts.
-This is an important estate-planning tool for single retirees because a power of attorney typically contains a clause that specifies it is not affected by incapacity of the grantor.
+This includes, among other acts, buying and selling property in your name, mortgaging property, opening financial accounts, and entering into contracts.
+This is an important estate-planning tool for single retirees because a power of attorney typically contains a clause that specifies it is not affected by the incapacity of the grantor.
 This is especially important for a single retiree because without a spouse there may be no one to act on their behalf should they become incapacitated.
 Furthermore, it allows the single retiree comfort in knowing that someone can act to protect their estate should they be unable to speak for themselves.